 Make sure a general first-aid kit is available at your group meeting place and accompanies girls on any activity (including transportation to and from the activity).
-Please be aware that you may need to provide this kit if one is not available atyour meeting place.
-Purchase a Girl Scout first-aid kit, buy a commercial kit, or you and the girls can assemble a kit.
+Please be aware that you may need to provide this kit if one is not available at your meeting place.
+Purchase a Girl Scout first-aid kit, you can buy a commercial kit, or you and the girls can assemble a kit.

-Girl Scout Special Activity Permission forms, Annual Parent/Caregiver Permission & Girl/Adult Health History forms may be included as well.
-Check the kit regularly and make sure the flashlight batteries work.
+Girl Scout Special Activity Approval forms, Annual Parent/Caregiver Permission & Girl/Adult Health History forms may be included as well.
+Check the kit regularly.
+Make sure the flashlight batteries work.
 Check expiration dates and replace any used or out-of-date contents.